 Digest of Bills: Following adjournment, the Office of Legislative Legal Services prepares a Digest of Bills summarizing the major provisions of each bill passed during the preceding session.
-The office maintains a distribution list for the Digests.
-They are also available on the Internet at: http://www.state.co.us/gov dir/stateleg.html.

-Reprinting of C.R.S.: The Committee on Legal Services is charged with responsibility for approving requests for permission to reprint C.R.S. and for assuring the accuracy of the reprintings.
-The staff of the Office of Legislative Legal Services administers the contracts entered into by the committee to authorize such reprintings.
+Reprinting of C.R.S.: The Office of Legislative Legal Services administers contracts entered into by the Committee on Legal Services to authorize reprintings of the state statutes.
 Additionally, the Office of Legislative Legal Services assists state agencies in preparing reprintings of portions of C.R.S. pertaining to the agency.
 The office can also provide certified copies of specified portions of the statutes.